-- 11. Other Private any type of private insurance payments reported for persons not reported to have any private health insurance coverage during the year as defined in MEPS; and - 12.
+- 11. Other Private any type of private insurance payments reported for persons not reported to have any private health insurance coverage during the year as defined in MEPS, and - 12.
 Other Public Medicare/Medicaid payments reported for persons who were not reported to be enrolled in the Medicare/Medicaid program at any time during the year.

-Though relatively small in magnitude, data users/analysts should exercise caution when interpreting the expenditures associated with these two additional sources of payment.
+Though these two sources are relatively small in magnitude, data users/analysts should exercise caution when interpreting the expenditures associated with these two additional sources of payment.
 While these payments stem from apparent inconsistent responses to health insurance and source of payment questions in the survey, some of these inconsistencies may have logical explanations.
 For example, private insurance coverage in MEPS is defined as having a major medical plan covering hospital and physician services.
 If a MEPS sampled person did not have such coverage but had a single service type insurance plan (e.g., dental insurance) that paid for a particular episode of care, those payments may be classified as "other private".
 Some of the "other public" payments may stem from confusion between Medicaid and other state and local programs or may be persons who were not enrolled in Medicaid, but were presumed eligible by a provider who ultimately received payments from the public payer.

-2.6.6.9 Office-Based Expenditure Variables (OBSF01X - OBTC01X)
+2.6.6.9 Office-Based Expenditure Variables (OBSF04X - OBTC04X)

-OBSF01X - OBOT01X are the 12 sources of payment.
-OBTC01X is the total charge, and OBXP01X is the sum of the 12 sources of payment for the Office Based expenditures.
-The 12 sources of payment are: self/family (OBSF01X), Medicare (OBMR01X), Medicaid (OBMD01X), private insurance (OBPV01X), Veterans Administration (OBVA01X), TRICARE (OBTR01X), other Federal sources (OBOF01X), State and Local (non-federal) government sources (OBSL01X), Worker's Compensation (OBWC01X), other private insurance (OBOR01X), other public insurance (OBOU01X), and other insurance (OBOT01X).
+OBSF04X - OBOT04X are the 12 sources of payment.
+The 12 sources of payment are: self/family (OBSF04X), Medicare (OBMR04X), Medicaid (OBMD04X), private insurance (OBPV04X), Veterans Administration (OBVA04X), TRICARE (OBTR04X), other Federal sources (OBOF04X), State and Local (non-federal) government sources (OBSL04X), Worker's Compensation (OBWC04X), other private insurance (OBOR04X), other public insurance (OBOU04X), and other insurance (OBOT04X).
+OBXP04X is the sum of the 12 sources of payment for the Office Based expenditures, and OBTC04X is the total charge.